MichaelAkridge-NOAA/Open-Science-Codespaces/README.md

 # Open Science Codespaces
 <img src="./docs/logo.JPG" align="right" alt="logo" width="400"/>

-Create & Access Complete Codespaces quickly and easily.
-This repo setups temporary development Github Codespaces for RStudio, Oracle and more.
+Create & Access Complete Cloud Compute Working Environments(Codespaces) quickly and easily.
+This repo setups temporary Github Codespaces for RStudio, Oracle and more.
+These can be used for
+- Reproducible Science Setups
+- Workshops
+- Portable Development
+- and more!

 ## List of Codespace
 1. **[RStudio Codespace](#rstudio-codespace)**